Not All Starting Points Are Equal: Pre-trained Priors and Their Outsized Impact on Person Identification: Related Works

-``Non-foundation'' work in unconstrained long-term re-id has primarily used data-driven approaches to extract clothing-agnostic features---typically incorporating ImageNet pretraining.
-The Non-linguistic Core ResNet Identity Model (NLCRIM) \cite{myers2023recognizing} applied transfer learning with clothes-change data to an ImageNet-pretrained ResNet101 \cite{he2015deepresiduallearningimage} with no specialized clothing modules or loss functions.
-This performed best on images taken at altitude and from 100--300 meters in the Biometric Recognition and Identification at Altitude and Range (BRIAR) dataset \cite{cornett2023expanding}.
+Work on unconstrained, long term re-id \footnote{A variant of cc re-id that uses extreme imaging conditions like photos taken from 1000m at any pitch and yaw.} has primarily used data-driven approaches with the goal of extracting clothing-agnostic features---typically incorporating ImageNet pretraining.
+The Non-linguistic Core ResNet Identity Model (NLCRIM) \cite{myers2023recognizing} applied domain transfer learning with clothes-change data to an ImageNet-pretrained ResNet101 \cite{he2015deepresiduallearningimage} with no specialized clothing modules or loss functions.
+This performed best on images taken at altitude and long range in the Biometric Recognition and Identification at Altitude and Range (BRIAR) dataset \cite{cornett2023expanding, jager2025expandingbriardatasetcomprehensive}.
 The Linguistic Core ResNet Identity Model (LCRIM) \cite{myers2023recognizing} was similar, but added intermediate training to predict human body descriptors from images.
 LCRIM performed best on close-range data.
 Fusing NLCRIM and LCRIM outputs increased accuracy in nearly all cases.
-BRIAR-Net, adapted a ResNet50 \cite{he2015deepresiduallearningimage} and relied on data and loss functions (triplet-loss + cross entropy loss) to learn clothing-agnostic features \cite{huang2024whole}.
+BRIAR-Net adapted a ResNet50 \cite{he2015deepresiduallearningimage} and relied on data and loss functions (triplet-loss + cross entropy loss) to learn clothing-agnostic features \cite{huang2024whole}.
 BRIAR-Net surpassed previous methods on the BRIAR data.